-12.5 Development Process
+15.5 Development Process

 - 1. Make sure there is an issue ticket for your code change work item. - 2.
 Select issue; priorities are as follows: - 1. "urgent" and ("important" and "bug") - 2. "urgent" and ("important" or "bug") - 3. "urgent" - 4. "important" and "bug" - 5. "important" or "bug" - 6. others - 3.
 Make sure issue is assigned to you; if unclear, agree with team first. - 4.
 Add issue label "in progress". - 5.
 Clone the GitHub repository to your local machine, if you haven't already done so. - 6.
-Check out the master branch and make sure it's up to date (git pull). - 7.
+Check out the main branch and make sure it's up to date (git pull). - 7.
 Create a development branch named "<developer>-<issue>-<title>" (see below). - 8.
 Develop, having in mind the checklists and implementation hints above. - 1.
 In your first commit, refer the issue so it will appear as link in the issue history. - It is useful to push your first commit to the GitHub repository at once and create a draft pull request for your branch, to make it easier to find online.
 Also, it will run continuous integration and check the compatibility of your branch with the main branch. - 3.
 Develop, test, and push to the remote branch as desired.

 - 4. In your last commit, utilize checklists above.
 (You can include the line "closes #<issue>" in your commit message to auto-close the issue once the PR is merged.) - 9.
 When your branch is ready to merge (as determined by the checklist), either create a pull request, or, if you had created a draft in the previous step, remove its draft status and invite one or more reviewers.
 Exactly who should review depends on how potentially dangerous your changes are, who's available, who knows that part of the codebase well, etc. if unsure, discuss with the team.
 You can also mention other team members with the @username syntax in a PR comment to make sure that they're aware of the PR even if they don't need to review it - 10.
 Wait for reviewers to review your PR and respond to comments and suggestions.
 Reviewers can also commit to your branch with additional changes. - 11.
-Once all reviewers have given an "accept" review, the PR should be merged.
-The last reviewer to give an "accept" should perform the merge; if they forget, the PR author should merge. - 12.
+Once all reviewers have given an "approve" review and all CI checks have passed, the PR should be merged.
+If the PR has been assigned, one of the assignees should merge.
+If the PR is unassigned: - 1.
+By default, the PR author should merge. - 2.
+If there are no comments requiring attention from the PR author (e.g. optional change suggestions accompanying an approving review), then the last reviewer may merge after approving. - 12.
 Remove issue label "in progress". - 13.
 Delete the feature branch. - 14.
 If the PR completely solves the associated issue: close the issue, if it wasn't already automatically closed by a keyword in the pull request description, and make sure that there is a link from the issue to the PR (e.g. by adding a "fixed by PR #123" comment on the issue). - 15.
 If the PR is only partly solving an issue: - 1.
 Make sure the issue contains a to-do list (checkboxes) to complete the issue. - 2.
 Do not include the line "closes #<issue>" in your last commit message. - 3.
 Add "relates to issue#" in PR. - 4.
 Make sure to check the corresponding to-do items (checkboxes) after the PR is merged. - 5.
 Remove issue label "in progress". - 6.
 Leave issue open.

-12.6 Branches and Releases
+15.6 Branches and Releases

-12.6.1 Target Branch
+15.6.1 Target Branch